 - Channel Zero — Each season expands a Creepypasta story into six episodes.

 - Warehouse 13 — The first three seasons ran for 12, 13, and 13 episodes respectively.
 Season four is scheduled for 20 episodes, but with a seven-month break between the two halves of the season, and the last season is 6 episodes, which makes seasons 4-5 the equivalent of having two 13 episode seasons and splitting them up differently.

 - The Closer — Seven seasons, 15 episodes each, with an extra 6 episodes to set up the spinoff:

 - Major Crimes — Well, the first season had 10 episodes, anyway.

-- Psych — Six seasons so far, the first one having 15 episodes and the subsequent ones 16 with the final season being shortened down to 10.
+- Psych — Eight seasons, the first one having 15 episodes and the subsequent ones 16 with the final season being shortened down to 10.